walthuh/Walter-Alvarado/README.md

 # Walter-Alvarado
 A project I did for my Computer Science class!
 The author would be Me!
-Walter Alvarado
+Walter Alvarado,
 A program to help a Solar Sales Person find the best route for his trip.
 * Mainly the problem I'm solving for this case is what is the best and shortest route for the salesperson